timvieira/blog/content/backprop-and-chainrule.md

 Almost everyone I know says that "backprop is just the chain rule."
-Although that's *basically true*, there are some subtle and beautiful things about automatic differentiation (including backprop) that will not be appreciated with this almost *dismissive* view.
+Although that's *basically true*, there are some subtle and beautiful things about automatic differentiation techniques (including backprop) that will not be appreciated with this *dismissive* attitude.

 This leads to a poor understanding.
 As I have ranted before: people do not understand basic facts about autodiff.